Code-Institute-Submissions/memory_game_ms2/readme.md

 ## Credits

 ### Content
 All styling and content in the start_screen, deck and modal sections of the game were designed and written by me.
-The overall structure of the game and specific components such as the 'shuffle' function were copied from other pattern matching games available online at .
+A model game structure and specific components such as the 'shuffle' function were taken/adapted from other pattern matching games available online from [Sandra Israel-Ovirih](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript) & [Chinmay](//https://code.sololearn.com/W5R8YeqZv5tC/#html) however substantial additional JS/jQuery code and additional HTML/CSS were required to provide the functionality seen in this game version.

 ### Media
-The fortune god .png was taken from a collection of free to use graphics at
+The fortune god .png was taken from a collection of free to use clipart for designers at [PNGGuru](https://www.pngguru.com/).

 ### Acknowledgements